Make Request Conditional

 Spike load

-Regular requests for large amounts of data cause Periodic Workload for CPU and memory, for instance, when a rather large JSON object has to be constructed (on the provider side) and read (on the client side).
+Regular requests for large amounts of data can cause Periodic Workload or Unpredictable Workload [Fehling et al. 2014] for CPU and memory, for instance, when a relatively large JSON object representing the requested data has to be constructed (on the provider side) and read (on the client side).

 Polling proliferation